7 Reasons You Should Pay Off Your Mortgage Before Retirement

 People who don't have a mortgage also have fewer income worries because of their reduced cash flow needs.

-With more confidence to speak their minds and
+With more confidence to speak their minds and pursue what they want, some people are better able to grasp new income-earning opportunities.

 6. Get More From a Reverse Mortgage